-- Configure all network devices to send traps to both the primary and secondary FortiNAC server IP addresses.
+- Configure all network devices to send traps to both the primary and secondary FortiNAC server IP Addresses.

 - Configure RADIUS servers to use both the primary and secondary addresses.

-If you are setting up FortiNAC as the RADIUS server for a device in a high availability environment, you must use the actual IP address of the primary control server, not the Shared IP address.
+If you are setting up FortiNAC as the RADIUS server for a device in a Fortinet High Availability environment, you must use the actual IP address of the primary control server, not the Shared IP address.
 Set up the secondary control server as a secondary RADIUS server using its actual IP address.
 Regardless of the environment, you may also want to set up your actual RADIUS server to be used in the event that none of your FortiNAC appliances can be reached.
 This would allow users to access the network, but they would not be controlled by FortiNAC.

 - If the primary and secondary servers are running on the same subnet and use a shared IP address, make sure that the Persistent Agent and all other features use the shared IP or host name.
 Refer to the Help on Persistent Agent Properties.

-In a high availability configuration changes to the database on the primary server are replicated immediately to the secondary server.
+In a High Availability configuration changes to the database on the primary server are replicated immediately to the secondary server.
 If the latency is too long and/or the bandwidth between redundant servers is not sufficient, the secondary may not have all of the database changes made on the primary when a failover occurs.
 It is impossible to predetermine the network requirement due to the fact that it will vary based on product usage and load.
 The follow formula can be used to calculate your specific network bandwidth requirements.

 The starting latency and bandwidth recommendations are as follows: